Thinking About Unretiring in 2025? Here’s What You Need To Know

 What are the motivating factors?

 Second, Social Security benefits.
 Working in retirement may help put a little extra cash in your pocket.
-That is unless you exceed $23,400 per year in 2025 and you're under full retirement age, up from $22,320 per year in 2024, per the Social Security Administration.
-That means, for every $2 in earnings above the limit, $1 in benefits is withheld.
+That is unless you exceed $23,400 per year in 2025 (up from $22,320 in 2024) and you're under full retirement age (FRA), per the Social Security Administration.
+That means, if you go back to work and you haven't reached your FRA, for every $2 in earnings above the $23,400 limit, $1 in benefits is withheld.

-Social Security withholds benefits if your earnings exceed a certain number.
 This is called a retirement earnings test exempt amount.
-However, this only applies if your are under your full retirement age.
+However, this only applies if you are under your full retirement age (FRA).
 If this is the case, one of two different exempt amounts apply — a lower amount in years before the year you reach your FRA and a higher amount in the year you attain FRA.

 On the plus side, any benefits withheld while you continue to work are not lost.
 Once you reach your FRA, your monthly benefit will increase permanently to account for any benefits withheld.

-Third, money.
-A recent CNBC and SurveyMonkey poll of about 500 Americans found that more than half, or 53%, of respondents feel they are behind on retirement planning and savings.
-And, although you might be able to live off Social Security as your only source of income, it probably won't be enough to replace your preretirement standard of living.
-According to a recent AARP survey, making extra money was the most common factor driving some Americans back to the workforce,
+And, although you might be able to live off Social Security as your only source of income, it probably won't be enough to replace your pre-retirement standard of living.

 Fourth, making connections.
 Financial planner Judith Ward said many retirees consider rejoining the workforce because it’s a “powerful way to make social connections and reestablish a sense of purpose.”
 George Jerjian echoed her sentiment.
 “Sure, money is a concern, but the biggest retirement challenge that no one talks about, in my experience, is finding purpose.”

-According to LinkedIn data, most of the 60.3% of baby boomers who held a job in the last year were employed full-time.
+Most of the 60.3% of baby boomers who held a job in the last year were employed full-time, according to LinkedIn data.
 The remainder (39.7%) were self-employed.
-Many boomers also found jobs in the Sun Belt — a region with sunshine and low taxes that stretches across the southern U.S., from Florida to California.
+Many boomers also found jobs in the Sun Belt — a favorite region for retirees with sunshine and low taxes that stretches across the southern U.S., from Florida to California.

-Besides location, AARP Vice President Carly Roszkowski says, “Many older Americans are “starting their own business driving for Uber or DoorDash — jobs that didn’t exist 15 to 20 years ago.”
+Besides location, AARP Vice President Carly Roszkowski says, “Many older Americans are “starting their own businesses or driving for Uber or DoorDash — jobs that didn’t exist 15 to 20 years ago.”

 Proceeding with caution